How to create a Production Run

 Step One - Adding Orders

 You have two main ways to create a Production Run.
-You can either use the "+ New Production Run" button found on the user dashboard screen or click over to the "Orders" page to run a batch actions.
+You can either use the "+ New Production Run" button found on the user dashboard screen or click over to the "Orders" page to run batch actions.
 Let's dive into each option one at a time:

 Creating a Production Run via "+ New Production Run" button